-Provident Financial Management Services Limited (the 'Company') is a wholly-owned subsidiary of Provident Financial Holdings Limited, which is wholly-owned by Provident Financial plc which, together with its subsidiaries, forms the Provident Financial group (the 'Group').
+Provident Personal Credit Limited (the 'Company') is a wholly-owned subsidiary of Provident Financial plc which, together with its subsidiaries, forms the Provident Financial group (the 'Group').
+The immediate parent to the Company is Provident Financial Management Services Limited ('PFMSL').
 Provident Financial plc is a public limited company, listed on the London Stock Exchange.